RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 Each taglist is controlled by a public thread in a 7 Cups forum.
 This thread is the taglist's control thread.
 The person who creates the control thread (the original poster) owns the taglist.

-To add yourself to any taglist, go to its control thread in the forums, press the Post to Thread button at the top and write *the exact words* "Please add me."
+To add yourself to any taglist, go to its control thread in the forums, press the Reply button at the top and write *the exact words* "Please add me."

 To remove yourself from any taglist, go to its control thread in the forums, press the Post to Thread button at the top and write *the exact words* "Please remove me."